 An Officer and a Gentleman is currently on stage at Bristol Hippodrome.
 Last night I went to watch it, being an 80’s baby I never knew all the hype around the film.
 However, when I have spoken to people about it they have raved about Richard […]

-Disclaimer: I was given press tickets in return for an honest review, all words are my own.
+Disclaimer: We were offered free press tickets in return of an honest review, all words are my own.